ned14/outcome/Readme.md

  - [x] Loosen explicit basic_monad constructors to allow option => result => monad implicitly.
  - [x] Pack bools in basic_promise_future_storage into value_storage_impl, thus saving 8 bytes
  - [ ] Add constexpr compile unit tests for when `<T>` is a LiteralType.
+ - [x] Get the constexpr tests firing per-commit in Travis (and maybe Appveyor)
+ - [ ] Add comparison operators for monad (long overdue!).
+These need to be able to compare heterogeneous monad types (add unit tests proving this).

+Later:
  - [ ] Add monad_errc error code for when a move or copy constructor throws?
 If so, what about option<T>?
  - [ ] Add tribool logic programming operator overloads